 Academic Advising and Learning Assistance

 Academic advising is a vital part of a student's experience at UAF.
-In fact, academic advising is so important that many UAF programs require degree students to meet with their academic advisor at least once a semester, including the summer semester, before students can register for classes.
-An academic advisor can assist students in developing an educational plan encompassing both academic and career goals, as well as major and/or minor requirements.
-Advisors are also able to help build a semester-by-semester study plan to ensure timely graduation.
+UAF programs encourage degree students to meet with their academic advisor at least once a semester, including the summer semester, to ensure students are successful and on track for graduation.
+Advisors partner with students to develop an educational plan encompassing both academic and career goals, as well as major and/or minor requirements.
+Advisors also help build a semester-by-semester study plan to ensure timely graduation.
 Students can access DegreeWorks through UAOnline to view and track all major and degree requirements.
-Newly admitted baccalaureate degree students entering UAF with less than 30 credits will be advised by the Academic Advising Center's First Year Program Advisors.
+Newly admitted baccalaureate degree students entering UAF with less than 30 credits will be advised by the Nanook Advising's First-Year Advising Specialists.
 All other bachelor's students will meet with either a faculty member from their major or a staff advisor within their school or college.
-Visit the newly admitted student page for a list of academic advisors' contact information.
+Visit the Nanook Advising website for a list of academic advisors and their contact information.

-The Academic Advising Center on the Troth Yeddha' Campus in Fairbanks helps not only first-year baccalaureate degree students entering UAF with less than 30 credits, but their advisors also serve exploratory studies and pre-major students, as well as students in majors who are exploring other bachelor's degrees.
-Certificate, associate, vocational and technical program students are advised at the Community and Technical College's Student Advising and Registration Center in downtown Fairbanks.
-Alaska Native students and students from rural Alaska are encouraged to seek an academic advisor from Rural Student Services in the Brooks Building.
+Nanook Advising in the Student Success Center on the Troth Yeddha' Campus in Fairbanks supports first-year baccalaureate degree students entering UAF with less than 30 credits, exploratory studies students, student-athletes, and interdisciplinary studies students, as well as students in majors who are exploring other bachelor's degrees.
+Nanook Pathways, certificate, associate, vocational and technical program students are advised at the Community and Technical College's Student Advising and Registration Center in downtown Fairbanks.
+Alaska Native students and students from rural Alaska are encouraged to partner with an academic advisor from Rural Student Services in the Brooks Building.
+TRIO-eligible bachelor's degree students can apply to work with Student Support Services in the Gruening building.
 Students attending community campuses outside Fairbanks should contact local student services staff for information on registration, deadlines and other policies unique to their campus or region.

 Nanook Advising

-Nanook Advising offers comprehensive guidance for exploratory studies, pre-major, and first-year bachelor's degree students entering UAF with less than 30 credits.
-Nanook Advising also serves student-athletes, academically disqualified students, and students considering changing their major.
-Nanook Advising provides comprehensive academic advising services, including assisting with admissions, registering for classes, explaining academic requirements, and exploring degree options.
+Nanook Advising offers comprehensive guidance for exploratory studies, interdisciplinary and first-year bachelor's degree students entering UAF with fewer than 30 credits (excluding dual-enrollment credits).
+Nanook Advising also serves student-athletes, academically disqualified students, students interested in credit for prior learning, and students considering changing their major.
+Nanook Advising provides comprehensive academic advising services, including assistance with admissions, class registration, clarification of academic requirements and exploration of degree options.

-Nanook Advising can help students identify their interests, abilities, and learning styles using assessments, inventories, and other tools that guide careers and academic majors.
+Nanook Advising can help students identify their interests, abilities, and learning styles through assessments, inventories, and other tools that guide career and academic major choices.
 These programs are free for UAF students.

 Contact Nanook Advising by visiting the 6th floor of the Rasmuson Library, calling 907-474-6396, or emailing uaf-advising@alaska.edu.
-Specific information for students can be found on the Academic Advising website.
+Specific information for students can be found on the Nanook Advising website.

 Community and Technical College Student Advising and Registration Center

-The Community and Technical College Student Advising and Registration Center provides advising and support for students in associate degrees, certificates and specialized training programs to contribute to a successful learning experience and transition to a career.
-Staff recognize the unique concerns of adult and returning students as well as traditional students entering college.
+The Community and Technical College Student Advising and Registration Center provides advising and support for students in Nanook Pathways, students pursuing associate degrees, certificates and specialized training programs to ensure a successful learning experience and a successful transition to a career.
+Staff recognize the unique concerns of adult and returning students, as well as those of traditional students entering college.
 Academic advisors can help with pre-admission advising, academic assessment, placement, financial aid information and applications, and choosing a major.

-The center offers academic support through developmental courses, workshops, classroom presentations, and one-on-one assistance to help students conquer academic hurdles.
+The center offers academic support through developmental courses, workshops, classroom presentations and one-on-one assistance to help students conquer academic hurdles.
 In addition, advising staff provide personalized career advice based on job market information and students' personal goals.
-Staff ensures that students have a broad support base as they move from college to their careers.
+Staff ensure that students have a broad support base as they move from college to their careers.

 Rural Student Services

-Rural Student Services is the vital link between the Troth Yeddha' Campus and rural Alaska communities.
-RSS provides comprehensive academic advising services, including assisting with admissions, registering for classes, explaining academic requirements, exploring degree options, career advising, financial aid and scholarship resources, student advocacy and cultural programming.
+Rural Student Services is the vital link between the Troth Yeddha' Campus and rural Alaskan communities.
+Rural Student Services provides comprehensive academic advising services, including assistance with admissions, registration for classes, explanation of academic requirements, exploration of degree options, career advising, financial aid and scholarship resources, student advocacy, and cultural programming.

-RSS functions as a student support center in the Brooks Building on the UAF Troth Yeddha' Campus in Fairbanks.
-RSS advisors recognize the unique cultural components of Alaska Native and rural Alaska students at UAF.
+Rural Student Services functions as a student support center in the Brooks Building on the UAF Troth Yeddha' Campus in Fairbanks.
+Rural Student Services advisors recognize the unique cultural components of Alaska Native and rural Alaska students at UAF.
+Rural Student Services works to foster community and an atmosphere that allows students to comfortably exercise their traditions on campus.

 International Student Advising

 Students from other countries face many situations that American students do not encounter.
-International students must comply with immigration regulations, adapt to a new and often strange culture, and adjust to the American system of higher education.
-International student advisors are a liaison between the student and various U.S. immigration agencies.
-Advisors issue documents so students can apply for visas, help students adjust to UAF, and provide immigration and personal assistance.
+International students must comply with immigration regulations, adapt to a new culture, and adjust to the American system of higher education.
+International student advisors serve as liaisons between students and various U.S. immigration agencies.
+Advisors issue documents to help students apply for visas, adjust to UAF, and provide immigration and personal assistance.

 Tutoring Services